Tawill4/osticket-prereqs/README.md

 <img src="https://i.imgur.com/mNqDVnC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within Control Panel, you want to press "uninstall or change a program".
-From there on the left you want to click "Turn windows features on or off".
-After, you want to check the box for "World Wide Web Services-> Application Development Features -> and CGI" this gives osTicket a web server to run on and CGI lets IIS understand and execute PHP code (what osTicket uses).
+In order to download osTicket theres a lot of prerequesites.
+To start, I went to Control Panel, and to pressed "uninstall or change a program".
+From there on the left I clicked "Turn windows features on or off".
+After, I checked the boxes for "World Wide Web Services-> Application Development Features -> and CGI" this gives osTicket a web server to run on and CGI lets IIS (Internet Information Services) understand and execute PHP code (what osTicket uses).
 </p>
 <br />